-Are you in the middle of a recipe, but just realized it calls for vanilla sugar…not extract as you thought?
+Are you in the middle of a recipe but just realized it calls for vanilla sugar…not extract, as you thought?
 No worries!
-In this post, I’ll help you find a great substitute for vanilla sugar on the fly.
+In this post, I’ll help you find a great vanilla sugar substitute on the fly.

 What is vanilla sugar?

 Vanilla sugar is an infused sugar.
 This means the delicious and aromatic vanilla beans are stored in sugar, allowing the sugar crystals to absorb all of the flavor compounds in the vanilla beans.

 It’s fantastic for baking as it adds an extra punch of vanilla flavor.
 I love using it to sweeten my morning coffee (so good) or for rolling sugar cookies.

 It’s the best thing for topping creme brulee or for tossing freshly baked doughnuts.
 There are so many ways to enjoy the sweet flavor of vanilla sugar, but what happens when you run out?

 How to Make Vanilla Sugar Quickly (2 Ways)